ar106000a/first_repo/README.md

 # first_repo

-Hi this is my first repository for testing
+Hi this is my first repository for testing (a first experience with git)